Comprehensive Reviews

 Investigations

-UKIA’s investigations team examines events that may have led to a monetary or physical loss to the university to validate the event, accurately calculate the resulting loss and determine the root cause – the conditions which allowed the event to occur and/or go undetected for a period of time.
-We ensure that appropriate units within the University’s Multidepartment Action Group (MAG), which comprises UKIA, Human Resources, Office of Legal Counsel, Information Technology Services (ITS), and UK Police Department, have knowledge of our investigations so they can take suitable action.
-These investigations typically stem from information provided through the following sources: tips (comply line, direct calls to UKIA), auditor observations and UK Police reports.
+UKIA’s investigations team examines events that may have led to a monetary or physical loss to the university to validate the event, accurately calculate the resulting loss and determine the root cause — the conditions which allowed the event to occur and/or go undetected for a period of time.
+We ensure that appropriate units within Human Resources, the Office of Legal Counsel, Information Technology Services and the UK Police Department have knowledge of our investigations so that they can take suitable action.

 Information Technology Reviews